viyellaf0rsaken/MonMiner/README.md

 Performance Mode is optional.

-It can be toggled from the command console:
+It can be enabled during setup or toggled from the command console:

 ```text
 perf on